NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ```redis
 > set key value2 nx
 ```
-in this case as "key" is allready set above it will return `(integer) 0` witch in this case is the same as `False` in javaScript.
+in this case as "key" is already set above it will return `(integer) 0` witch in this case is the same as `False` in javaScript.

 if we used a different key like so: